GSA/challenges-and-prizes/pages/terms-of-service.md

 # Terms of Use

-The following terms govern the use of Challenge.gov.
+The following terms govern the use of Challenge.Gov.
 They include any applicable laws, regulations or policies incorporated by reference.
-Challenge.gov reserves the right to modify these terms at any time, and changes are effective immediately upon posting.
+Challenge.Gov reserves the right to modify these terms at any time, and changes are effective immediately upon posting.
 By using this website, users agree to all of the terms specified herein.
-Failure to fully comply with the terms of use or any related laws, rules and regulations may result in denial of use or access to Challenge.gov.
+Failure to fully comply with the terms of use or any related laws, rules and regulations may result in denial of use or access to Challenge.Gov.

 ### Purpose

-Challenge.gov is a federal program maintained by the U.S. General Services Administration (GSA).
+Challenge.Gov is a federal program maintained by the U.S. General Services Administration (GSA).
 As mandated by the American Innovation and Competitiveness Act of 2017, this is intended for use by federal agencies to announce and broadly promote prize competitions in which the public can participate.

 ### General Conditions for Use